Phil Hartman: Response and legacy

-NBC executive Don Ohlmeyer stated that Hartman "was blessed with a tremendous gift for creating characters that made people laugh.
+NBC executive Don Ohlmeyer stated that Hartman "was blessed with a tremendous gift for creating characters who made people laugh.
 Everyone who had the pleasure of working with Phil knows that he was a man of tremendous warmth, a true professional and a loyal friend."
 Guttenberg expressed shock at Hartman's death and Steve Martin said he was "a deeply funny and very happy person".
 Matt Groening called him "a master" and director Joe Dante said "He was one of those guys who was a dream to work with.
 I don't know anybody who didn't like him."
 Dan Snierson of Entertainment Weekly concluded that Hartman was "the last person you'd expect to read about in lurid headlines in your morning paper" and "a decidedly regular guy, beloved by everyone he worked with".
 In 2007, Entertainment Weekly ranked Hartman the 87th greatest television icon of all time, and Maxim named him the top Saturday Night Live performer of all time.

 On the day of Hartman's death, rehearsals for The Simpsons and that night's performance by The Groundlings were canceled.
 The season five premiere episode of NewsRadio, "Bill Moves On" (aired September 23, the day before what would have been his 50th birthday) finds Hartman's character, Bill McNeal, has died of a heart attack, while the other characters reminisce about his life.
-Lovitz joined the show, in his place, beginning with the next episode.
-A special episode of Saturday Night Live commemorating Hartman's work on the show aired on June 13, 1998.
+Lovitz joined the show in his place beginning with the next episode.
+An episode that ended a season of 3rd Rock from the Sun, where Hartman played a flamboyant recurring character who ends up kidnapping Harry was scrapped due to it being a cliffhanger that would have been resolved in the subsequent season premiere, as well as to show respect for Hartman's death.
+A special episode of Saturday Night Live commemorating Hartman's work on the show aired on June 13, 1998, which ended with one of Hartman's performances showing a widow reflecting on her deceased husband played by Hartman.
 Rather than substituting another voice actor, the writers of The Simpsons retired Hartman's characters.
-His final appearance in the tenth season episode "Bart the Mother" is dedicated to him, as is his final film Small Soldiers.
+His final appearance in the tenth season episode "Bart the Mother" is dedicated to him.
+Small Soldiers was dedicated to Hartman, being his final film to be released in movie theatres.